What we do

 Community outreach and education

 We educate our community members on how to improve their preparedness by getting informed, making a plan, building a kit, and working with their neighbors.
+Interested in having us participate at your event and provide educational materials?
+Complete our Emergency Preparedness Community Event Request Form.

 Emergency Management has seven full-time and one part-time staff members